zavor85/url-shortener/README.md

-URL Shortener Project which can shorten any long URL to short one.
+URL Shortener Project C# which can shorten any long URL to short one.

 Main logic for URL shortener in App folder
 API logic in Controllers folder